 Use open-ended activities or workstations some of the time

 To handle this type of group, try my plays and skits.
-They really are the ideal tool or curriculum for mixed ages and abilities, especially when you are lucky enough to teach small groups.
+They are the ideal tool or curriculum for mixed ages and abilities, especially when you are lucky enough to teach small groups.
 The youngest can be paired up to take the same lines as an older child.
-They can be given actions to do in the skit, and just take the simplest lines or responses.
-Even if these younger kids are not saying much, they will be listening and participating, so they will be soaking up English like a sponge.
+They can be given actions in the skit and take the simplest lines or responses.
+Even if these younger kids don’t say much, they will be listening and participating, while soaking up English like a sponge.
 It won’t be a wasted class for them, especially if they are part of the team and enjoying themselves.

-On the other hand, you may find it difficult to keep the three-year-olds in the group, so if you have to, let them play with some flashcards or toys for part of the lesson, while staying in the room, so they still hear English going on around them.
+On the other hand, you may find it difficult to keep the three-year-olds in the group.
+Therefore, if you have to, let them play with some flashcards or toys for part of the lesson, while staying in the room, so they still hear English going on around them.

-There is a free skit to try.
-Give the better pupils more lines.
-Let the younger ones take short lines and say them together.
-It's super easy, and it’s from my collection of 30 easy plays and skits for children.
+Here is a free skit to try in your next mixed-age classes.
+First, give the better pupils more lines.
+Then, let the younger ones take short lines and say them together.
+This free skit is super easy, and it’s from my collection of 30 easy plays for children.
 These cover the basics for A1 and beginners English.